melodidev/melodidev.github.io/src/data/case-studies/clue.md

 ---
 title: Clue
-excerpt: 'During my Master’s degree in Interaction Design, I took a course called *Emotional Design*, taught by Tanel and Sigmund.
-This course focused on understanding the emotional aspects of digital product design in a world where functionality and usability have been the main priorities for many years.
-In other words, we were expected to choose a mundane app and improve its design by focusing on emotional elements.
-After a quick research session, I chose *Clue* as my app.'
+excerpt: 'Improving period tracker app Clue to create a more caring and supportive experience, acknowledging user emotions and feelings'
 image: '@/assets/images/case-studies/clue-1.jpg'
 ---

-During my Master’s degree in Interaction Design, I took a course called _Emotional Design_, taught by Tanel and Sigmund.
+During my master’s degree in Interaction Design, I took a course called _Emotional Design_, taught by Tanel and Sigmund.
 This course focused on understanding the emotional aspects of digital product design in a world where functionality and usability have been the main priorities for many years.
 In other words, we were expected to choose a mundane app and improve its design by focusing on emotional elements.
 After a quick research session, I chose _Clue_ as my app.

 ## About Clue